bmorris3/2016_astro_bootcamp/README.md

 #### Further reading

-For additional resources on Python, I recommend Jake's book _A Whirlwind Tour of Python_, which is [currently available for free](](http://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf)).
+For additional resources on getting up to speed in Python, I recommend Jake's book _A Whirlwind Tour of Python_, which is [currently available for free](http://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf).
+If you're ready to go deeper, there are [many freely available books on Python to try](http://pythonbooks.revolunet.com).